 The trail climbs the scrub-covered hillside, offering some nice ocean views.
 After a long climb the trail levels out and passes through an attractive pine grove.
 Much of the trail as carved out of a 6 foot thick mat of coastal scrub.

 Skip the Coast/Glen Spur North and continue to the Coast/Glen Spur South.
 This detour adds about a mile to the hike.
 The payoff is a short but very scenic descent through a very attractive fir grove, the best woodland of the hike.

-The woodland isn't quite as nice on the Glen Trail, but it's still one of the highlights of the hike; the glimpses of the densely conifer-covered hills provide a sense of being in a wilderness.
-Looking at the unbroken woodland, it's hard to believe that miles of stark coastal scrub starts nearby.
+The Glen Trail features some brief but nice views of the green, conifer-covered hills of the Point Reyes interior.
+Looking at the dense, unbroken woodland, it’s hard to believe that miles of stark coastal scrub starts nearby.